Savageman/zenml/README.md

 I love Handlebars, but I find it still lacks indentation-based DOM tree (like Haml) & Emmet/CSS syntax for ID and classes.

 So I made this pre-processor to solve the problem.
-It's generates Handlebars.
+It generates Handlebars.

 Quick guide
 -----------